haiyingweng/Foodie/README.md

 **iOS implementation**
  - AutoLayout employed using SnapKit
  - UICollectionView used to display all food events
- - UIScrollView used to display a form to create an food event
+ - UIScrollView to display a form to create an food event
- - UISearchBar used to search events
+ - UISearchBar to search events
- - Navigation: used to move between home screen and screen to create new event and between home screen and event detailView
+ - UINavigationController used to move between home screen and screen to create new event and between home screen and event detailView \
+ - UIDatePicker for choosing date and time.
  - UserDefault used to persist events that are starred
  - Storyboard used for the launchscreen
  - Implemented Google SignIn
- - Integration with an API
+ - Integration with API

  **Possible implementation for the future**
  - Implement map into location